Preschool Teacher, (but not Special Education) Salary

-KinderCare Learning Centers, Inc., Head Start, Bright Horizons Family Solutions, Inc, The Goddard School for Early Childhood Development, and YMCA are leaders in the field that employ a large number of Preschool Teachers.
-Although Bright Horizons Child Care leads the field in pay with a median salary of $29K, employees there receive a wide spread of salaries, from $19K on the low end all the way up to $35K at the top.
-Those in search of high salaries should also consider Head Start, Knowledge Universe, and The Goddard School for Early Childhood Development, top-paying firms where Preschool Teachers rake in a decent $28K, $27K, or $27K, respectively.
+Known for taking on a considerable number of Preschool Teachers, KinderCare Learning Centers, Inc., Head Start, Bright Horizons Family Solutions, Inc, The Goddard School for Early Childhood Development, and YMCA are leading firms in the industry.
+Although Bright Horizons Child Care leads the field in pay with a median salary of $30K, employees there receive a wide spread of salaries, from $19K on the low end all the way up to $35K at the top.
+Head Start, Knowledge Universe, and The Goddard School for Early Childhood Development are a few other companies that offer generous salaries, with Preschool Teachers earning around $29K, $27K, or $27K at each firm, respectively.

 Popular Skills for Preschool Teacher, (but not Special Education)

 Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, skills in Teaching, Bilingual, Spanish Language, and Childhood Education are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include CDA, patience, and Team Leadership.
-The majority of those who know Childhood Education also know Activities for Children.
+Most notably, skills in Teaching, Spanish Language, Bilingual, and Childhood Education are correlated to pay that is above average.
+At the other end of the pay range are skills like CDA, patience, and Leadership.
+Most people who know Childhood Education also know Activities for Children.